frame-lang/frame-docs/advanced_frame/runtime.rst

             return

 Each state method contains zero or more event handlers.
 In this demo, only one event handler exists to handle the enter message.
-The event handler prints a message delared in the domain and returns.
+The event handler prints a message declared in the domain and returns.

 We have quickly explored the simplest path through the runtime architecture with one state and one event handler.
 Next we will explore the complexity introduced by Frame's support of transitions.